Ppamo/go.sidecar.ambassador/README.md

-# go.sidecar.gatekeeper
+# go.sidecar.ambassador
-Validation sidecar wroted in GO
+A validation sidecar wroted in golang